 The nave awes by the sheer sense of space created by the heavenly dome, some 32m in diameter and 55m above floor level.
 Pierced by forty windows, its scale is cleverly exaggerated by the addition of half-domes to west and east.
 The tympanum walls to the south and north also emphasize the height of the building, especially as they are studded with rows of large, arched windows.
 At each corner of the nave are semicircular niches (exedrae).
 The galleries, which follow the line of these exedrae around the building, are supported by rows of columns and by four massive piers, which provide the main support for the dome.

 In the northwest corner of the aisle is the weeping column.
 A legend dating from at least 1200 tells how St Gregory the Miracle-worker appeared here – the moisture subsequently seeping from the column has been believed to cure a wide range of conditions.
 Diagonally opposite, to the right of the apse, the circular marble-inlay panel in the floor is the omphalos, marking the spot where Byzantine emperors were crowned.
 The huge half-dome of the apse itself contains a ninth-century mosaic of the Virgin Mary, Christ seated on her lap.
-What remains of the abstract mosaics, and of the large areas of plain gold that covered the underside of the dome and other large expanses of wall and ceiling, dates from the sixth century.

 When the building became a mosque, several new features were added to suit its new purpose.
 Still visible today are the mihrab, slightly offset in the apse, a mimber (pulpit), a sultan’s loge, and the enormous wooden plaques that bear sacred Islamic names of God, the Prophet Mohammed, the first four caliphs and the Prophet’s grandchildren Hasan and Hussein.